 Bring out a new item each time your child gets bored

-Other ideas to keep your child entertained:
+12 ways to keep your child entertained

-- Talk about a favourite holiday destination or a place your child loves and remember all the things you enjoy about it.
+- Reminisce.
+Talk about a favourite holiday destination or a place your child loves and remember all the things you enjoy about it.

-- Play ‘Do as I’m doing’ and pull silly faces or touch parts of the body and your child has to copy you.
+- Copying games.
+Play ‘Do as I’m doing’ and pull silly faces or touch parts of the body and your child has to copy you.
 Make it harder by creating a sequence of actions that your child has to remember.